Metra: Connections

 Union Station doubles as both a Metra station and Amtrak's station in Chicago.
 In addition to Illinois Service and Hiawatha, Amtrak trains run nationwide including service to states spanning both coastlines.
 Passengers connecting from Ogilvie Transportation Center can access Union Station through its north platforms on the opposite side of Madison Street, with Millennium and LaSalle stations also within a short walking distance of Union Station as well.
 A number of suburban Metra stations are also shared with Amtrak as well.
+In addition, many intercity bus lines connect with passengers outside of Union Station.